aflanders7/Bookstore/README.md

 Citation for CSS
 Date: 8/8/23
-Adapted from W3Schools CSS Tutorial, but the details and specifications are our own work
+Adapted CSS from W3Schools CSS Tutorial, but the details and specifications are our own work
 URL: https://www.w3schools.com/css/default.asp

 Citation for HTML dropdown disabled/hidden
 Date: 8/12/23
-Adapted from GeeksForGeeks HTML overview, but the rest of the dropdown/select labels are our own work
+Adapted the diasabled attribute from GeeksForGeeks HTML overview, but the rest of the dropdown/select labels are our own work
 URL: https://www.geeksforgeeks.org/html-select-disabled-attribute/

 Citation for the table insertion queries:
 Date 7/17/23
-Adapted from OSU CS 340 module 3: Activity 1 and Activity 3 example code Source URL: https://canvas.oregonstate.edu/courses/1922991/modules/items/23329597
+Adapted from OSU CS 340 module 3: Activity 1 and Activity 3 example code, but the names and attribute details are our own work
+Source URL: https://canvas.oregonstate.edu/courses/1922991/modules/items/23329597